'There is no such thing as a baby, there is a baby and someone'

 DR. RAFFAELLA SALVO PH.D.

-I have 25 years experience as a clinical psychologist and psychotherapist specialised in working with parent-infants, children and adolescents.
+I have 25 years experience as a clinical psychologist and psychodynamic psychotherapist specialised in working with parent-infants, children and adolescents.
+I work also with adult clients who seek support to get a deeper understanding of their personality and their way of relating to others.
 I hold a doctorate from the University of Padua - Italy and completed part of my doctoral studies at the Anna Freud Centre in London - UK.
 I am a senior lecturer in Perinatal and Infant Mental Health and Clinical Psychology postgraduate courses at Edith Cowan University.
 I bring into my practice my experience as a clinician, consultant, supervisor and lecturer/trainer of other professionals/students as well as my dedication to the well being of my young patients and their families.
 I strive to offer an attachment and trauma informed practice based on deep listening and commitment to my clients and their emotional needs.

 I am fully bilingual (Italian and English).